 - Try Ballin’ Out.
 One of the easiest ways to make hot chocolate these days is with a hot chocolate ball.
 I still prefer the more traditional shaved chocolate in warm milk, but to each their own.

-- KISS – Keep It Simple, Silly.
-If you make hot chocolate a lot, for example around the holidays, it makes sense to batch-make a lot of this simple chocolate sauce and keep it in the fridge; it will stay good for up to 2 weeks.
+- Start With Sauce.
+If you make more than one cup of hot chocolate a week, for example around the holidays, it makes sense to batch-make a lot of this simple chocolate sauce and keep it in the fridge; it will stay good for up to 2 weeks.
 To turn it into hot chocolate, simply warm some milk or water, and then add the desired amount of sauce until the chocolate is as strong as you’d like.
 You can even make sauces in each type of chocolate, so kids can choose hot strong of a cocoa flavor they’d like.

 - The Darker the Better.
 When using high-quality chocolate, the more cacao the bar contains, the more chocolaty flavor will end up in your cup.
 For a more rich hot chocolate, use half & half instead of cream and try using a chocolate with 70% or more cacao content.